Optimizing DER Aggregate Flexibility via Network Reconfiguration: Background

 To model load uncertainty correlations among load categories, we collect the normalized load deviations for different load categories into a vector:

 We assume $\zeta_t$ lies in an $\ell_2$-norm-bounded uncertainty set:

 It follows that loads in different categories lie within an ellipsoidal uncertainty set.
-The uncertainty set captures joint deviations across load categories and the correlation within the same load category.
+The uncertainty set captures joint deviations across load categories and the correlation within the same load category. {It should be noted that this paper focuses on norm-bounded uncertainty sets as a tractable representation of the joint bounded deviations of different load categories.
+The proposed framework is not limited to this specific uncertainty set, and other uncertainty models, such as budget uncertainty sets, can also be incorporated without major changes to the proposed framework.}

 It follows from the preceding models that the net real power injection at load bus $i \in \mathcal{N}_1$ and time $t$ can be represented as

 The reactive power injection can be represented similarly.